Verify subcontractor: overview: update unmatched verification cases by subcontractor (sole trader)

 - Ask the subcontractor to check that their details are correct and call again with details of their SA UTR

-- Suggest that they may not be registered for SA and CIS and offer to arrange for the issue of CWF1 and CIS301 forms for completion and return in person to an HMRC Enquiry Centre for an Identity check to be carried out.
+- Suggest that they may not be registered for SA and CIS and offer to arrange for the issue of CWF1 and CIS301 forms for completion.
 See CISR41000 for more on applications and registration for CIS.

 Note: It will not be possible to match an ‘unmatched verification’ to a subcontractor where a ‘matched’ verification number already exists for the subcontractor under that same unmatched verification number.
 When an attempt is made to do this a new window entitled ‘Verification number previously matched’ will display with the following error message ‘A matched verification under this verification number already exists for the subcontractor and scheme’.